School of Liberal Arts

 Thesis Requirements for Master’s Degrees

-The subject of the thesis for all master’s degrees must be in the field of major study and must have the approval of the professor by whom the thesis is to be directed.
+The subject of the thesis for all master’s degrees must be in the field of major study must have the approval of the professor by whom the thesis is to be directed.
 The finished thesis must have the approval of a committee, normally consisting of a minimum of three faculty members in the department.
 The director of the thesis will serve as chair of the thesis committee.
 At the request of the director, a member of some other department may be added to the committee.

 The decision to copyright the thesis must be made at the time the student submits the dissertation to ProQuest /UMI.
 Copyright may be obtained through ProQuest/UMI and fees for the copyright can be paid at the time of on-line submission.